addisonia/Receipt-Splitter-9006/User Manual.md

 - **Enter**: Jump from item to price if there is no value entered in price (otherwise submits item to display).

+## Settings Button:
+- **Dark Mode**: changes background and button colors to fit a dark mode theme when switch button is toggled

 ## Inputs:

 ### Buyers input: